JetBrains/resharper-devguide/PSI/References/Substrings.md

 ---
+title: References within elements - substrings
 ---

-# References within elements - substrings

 A reference doesn't need to be applied to the complete range of an element - it doesn't have to be the whole string in a string literal.
 Multiple references can be applied to different parts of a single element.